laraluitingh/tic-tac-toe/README.md

 ## Future steps

 - Create a multiplayer game that can be played across two devices
-- All0w players to play with the computer
+- Allow players to play with the computer
 - Create more readible code
 - Allow player to adjust the size of the board
 - Show users more clearly who has won